 It was after World War II that Dan Collins, then a blacksmith apprentice at Coleman’s Garage in Millstreet, Ireland, came to the United States alongside his brother Johnny.
 Collins first worked at a Ford agency in New York, and within a few years news of his expertise as a mechanic had spread all the way to Oregon where Gordon Smith, owner of Lakeview’s local Ford dealership, offered Collins a job.
 With only a few dollars to his name, Collins traveled cross-country to Lakeview to join the Ford operation, which subsequently burned down soon afterward.

 Despite the setback, the Collins brothers persisted, and by 1953 established a repair shop in Lakeview.
 Two years later, having built a Dodge-Plymouth agency alongside their repair shop, another fire nearly ended the business.
-The family regrouped, and by 1958 had bought the Chevrolet dealership from Buz Thompson, which in 1960 suffered yet another fire. … continue reading the full article “Dan Collins Ford”
+The family regrouped, and by 1958 had bought the Chevrolet dealership from Buz Thompson, which in 1960 suffered yet another fire. [read more …] “Dan Collins Ford”

 – Video: Here’s a short quadcopter video of Drishane Castle this week, taking off from near the cemetery.
 [Instagram]